Second week of 2019 edition!

 Have you watched The Melancholy of Haruhi Suzumiya?
 I’ve finished the first season and am working my way through the second, and I’d get farther if new interesting series wouldn’t keep monopolizing my time!
 Be that as it may, you might deduce from the title that Haruhi Suzumiya plays a prominent role, and you’d be right.
 There’s a reason the show’s so popular, and it has a lot to do with Haruhi’s character.
 This post from Confessions of an Overage Otaku present a perspective that’s not only technically rich, but is a blast to read!
 It makes me want to redouble my efforts to finish the series!

-You know one of the ways that I can tell a series had a lasting impact on me?
-When just reading a review can trigger some of the emotions I felt while watching it.
+You know one of the ways that I can tell a series had an impact on me?
+When just reading a review of it can trigger some of the emotions I felt while watching it.
 Take Made in Abyss, for example.
-The show ended in September 2017, yet even now, mere mention of the spine incident or Mitty can make me pause.
+The show ended in September 2017, yet even now, mere mention of the spine or Mitty can make me pause.
 This post from Hue Hue Reviews understands that.
-It presents a compelling retrospective on the series and its effects on viewers.
-If you watched the series, please read this article to see it matches your experience.
-If not, consider reading this article to get an idea of what you missed!
+It presents one of the best retrospectives on the series and its effects on viewers.
+If you watched the series, read this article to see it matches your experience.
+If not, read this article to get an idea of what you missed!

-The holidays seem to make a lot of bloggers introspective, and the result is a plethora of really interesting posts!
+The holidays seem to make a lot of bloggers introspective, and the result is a lot of really interesting posts!
 Take this one from #moe404., for example.
-The writer reflects on "coming of age" anime series during the holidays.
-The list of series alone caught my attention, but what really sold me on this article was the depth of analysis!
-The list includes several series I know backwards and forwards, and yet the post managed to give me a greater appreciation for them!
-And the one series I hadn't seen yet?
-Yeah, it's on my backlog now because of this write-up!
+The writer thinks of “coming of age” anime series during the holidays.
+The list of series is caught my attention, but what really sold me on this article was the depth of analysis!
+The list includes several series I know backwards and forwards, and yet the post managed to give me a greater appreciation for those series!
+And the one series I hadn’t seen yet?
+Yeah, it’s on my backlog now because of this write-up!